captableinc/captable/README.md

   ```

+  > **Note**
+  > Everytime you make changes to Dockerfile or compose.yml, you need to rebuild the docker image by running `docker compose up --build`

 - Running `docker compose up` will start all the services on their respective ports.

   - App will be running on [http://localhost:3000](http://localhost:3000)